flosommerfeld/Historify/README.md

 <br />
 <br />
 ## Version history
+__Version 1.3.1:__
+  Fixed a small CSS bug that appeared while scrolling through your history.

 __Version 1.3.0:__
   Added support for mobile devices and removed remote sources to improve security.